 - SANS Index How To Guide with Pictures

 Another excellent article, this one by Matt Edmondson, on how to make your index.
 He was the one who taught me to get my index spiral bound.
 It takes a little planning ahead, but not having to wrestle with a 3-ring binder while sitting your exam is absolutely worth it!
+(Note: It seems that Matt moved this to Blogspot at some point and the images did not make the transition.
+The suggestions are still valid, though.)

 - GIAC Exam Preparation Guide